The North Atlantic Treaty Organization (NATO) defines logistics as the science of planning and carrying out the movement and maintenance of forces.

 In this monograph, Robert Haddick examines a variety of emerging technologies and techniques that could improve the sustainment and effectiveness of distributed SOF operations, especially in access-denied environments.

-Bottom line: Big data is providing supplier networks with greater data accuracy, clarity, and insights, leading to more contextual intelligence shared across supply chains.
+Bottom line: Big data provides supplier networks with greater data accuracy, clarity, and insights, leading to more contextual intelligence shared across supply chains.
 (Article from Forbes, 13 Jul 2015)

 In the European theater, the joint force faces its most dynamic global security environment since World War II.
 Political volatility and economic unpredictability are now intensified by transregional, multidomain threats.
 The joint logistics enterprise (JLEnt) is playing a role in delivering the capabilities needed to provide credible deterrence in support of the NATO alliance.